Vortices in Black Holes

 The above discussion shows how the black hole vorticity could provide a ``portal" into the sector of dark matter with minuscule electric charges.
 Curiously, in the previous example, the mass $m_{\rm DM}$ is not too far from the range of so-called ``fuzzy" dark matter \cite{Hu:2000ke, Hui:2016ltb}.
 However, at the level of the present discussion we are not attempting to establish a specific connection.

-A further implication of the presence of vortexes is their impact on the evaporation dynamics of a black hole.
-This can be particularly relevant for subsolar primordial black holes, whose evaporation timescale is shorter than the one of their supersolar counterpart, emerging from astrophysical processes.
+A further implication of the presence of vortices is their impact on the evaporation dynamics of a near-extremal black hole.
+Due to Hawking emission these objects are expected to become extremal, at which point, as discussed previously, evaporation stops.
+The astrophysical consequences of this will be explored elsewhere.

 Another consequence of vorticity is related to mergers of compact bodies with at least one being in the mass range around a solar mass.
 These are generally believed to involve neutron stars.
 However, as gravitational-wave observatories are not yet sensitive enough to sufficiently resolve the information on the compactness of these objects, their classification is merely by mass, plus a possible electromagnetic counterpart \cite{Margutti:2017cjl}.
 While the former can be accounted for by a primordial nature of the hole, the latter could be explained by its vorticity.\\[-2mm]